Bad customer service is so powerful

 will show you just how passionate the community is about farming its own members.
 I have actually been farmed in several titles and was even apparently completely occupied in Golden Age

 , and there was no permanent damage.
 I even emailed the farmer at one point and asked how the process worked.
 He eventually just disappeared, so I continued on my way.

 I can understand why developers love farming in an MMORTS.
 It's the same process as a rep grind or raiding in many other standard MMOs.
 It's basically something for players to do, over and over and over, something that will keep them glued to the game.
 To me, that's boring.
 I would rather have a city that can be hurt, possibly even badly, and a recovery process that is realistic and immersive.
 It doesn't have to be punishing or annoying but could actually be enjoyable or used to grow a city's story if done right.
 Farming is not right.

 These are just a few of the issues I have with the MMORTS genre.
 Still, every genre has its issues, so I would request that this article not be used as some sort of evidence of how bad things are in the MMORTS world.
 My point is that it only takes a few poor design or business choices in a handful of popular and otherwise-enjoyable games to taint the entire pack.
 I will guarantee that the player who leaves the most passionate complaints about the genre has played maybe a handful of titles.
 I will guarantee it.

-Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
+If developers take the time to consider how these mistakes effect the entire genre, everything might improve.Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
 Join him as he investigates the best, worst, and most daring games to hit the smallest devices!
 Email him suggestions, or follow him on Twitter and Facebook.